 The Mid Sussex Development and Infrastructure Supplementary Planning Document (SPD) was adopted in 2006, and relates to policies in the Mid Sussex Local Plan (2004).
-A new District Plan was adopted on the 28th March 2018 that replaces the 2004 Local Plan as the development plan for Mid Sussex.
+A new District Plan was adopted on the 28th March 2018 that replaces the 2004 Local Plan as the Development Plan for Mid Sussex.

-Since the 2004 SPD was prepared, the Government has published the National Planning Policy Framework (NPPF), National Planning Practice Guidance, and the Community Infrastructure Levy Regulations 2010 (as amended).
+Since the 2006 SPD was prepared, the Government has published and refreshed the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG), and published the Community Infrastructure Levy Regulations 2010 (as amended).
 Each of these documents have set out a new policy context, and provided updated guidance, for the management and collection of developer contributions.

-The Mid Sussex Developer Infrastructure and Contributions SPD is therefore being refreshed in order to:
+The Mid Sussex Developer Infrastructure and Contributions SPD has therefore been refreshed in order to: